Ramprasad-Group/polyga/tutorials/dna.md

 That's it.
 It's a simple csv file with three headers.
 However, when combined with a generative function, a lot of use can come from these simple blocks of dna.
+If you want, you can view the dna.csv list provided by the code by looking in polyga/default\_files.
 Now, let's [learn about generative functions.](generative.md)